|Thermally-Induced Winds||Wind Measurement||Wind-Resistant Construction||Wind Power||Further Reading|

 Wind profilers measure winds in the lower atmosphere using radar or sounds waves.
-The National Weather Service maintains a network of wind profilers in the U.S., with most located in the central part of the U.S. The data collected by the profilers are particularly useful in detecting conditions favorable for severe weather.
+The National Weather Service used to maintain a network of wind profilers in the U.S., with most located in the central part of the U.S., but discontinued the program in August, 2014.
+The data collected by the profilers are particularly useful in detecting conditions favorable for severe weather.

 Location of wind profilers in the NOAA National Profiler Network

 Strong winds, particularly those associated with thunderstorms and hurricanes, can produce great amounts of damage.
 Thunderstorm downbursts (downdrafts that cause damaging winds near the ground) can reach speeds in excess of 150 mph, causing more damage than a weak tornado and stronger than experienced in many hurricanes.
 Poorly constructed buildings can be severely damaged or destroyed by these winds.
 However, there are construction techniques that help strengthen the structural integrity of buildings and homes, making them more resistant to wind damage.
 These techniques are best employed as a home or building is constructed, but many can be retrofitted.
 Here are some resources:

 - Guide to Wood Construction in High Wind Areas from the American Wood Council, 2015